HTTP/3-first ingress,

 backends untouched

-Spooky is a focused reverse proxy runtime: clients connect over HTTP/3, backends stay on HTTP/2 as-is.
-Deterministic routing, per-upstream resilience controls, and Prometheus-native observability — currently in beta, with a documented path to GA.
+Spooky is a focused reverse proxy runtime: clients connect over HTTP/3, backends serve HTTP/1.1 or HTTP/2 — no changes required.
+Deterministic routing, per-upstream resilience controls, and OpenTelemetry-compatible observability — currently in beta, with a documented path to GA.

 Current State

-HTTP/3 ingress, host/path routing, six load-balancing strategies, and per-upstream resilience — in beta and available now.
+HTTP/3 ingress, HTTP/1.1 and HTTP/2 backend support, six load-balancing strategies, and per-upstream resilience — in beta and available now.

 QUIC-based HTTP/3 ingress runs alongside bootstrap HTTP/1.1 and HTTP/2 on a parallel TLS path.
-Active health checks, Prometheus metrics, and bounded overload behavior ship in the core runtime.
+Backends can be HTTP/1.1 or HTTP/2 — Spooky dispatches by scheme automatically, with both transports pooled independently.
+Active health checks, Prometheus metrics, OTLP tracing, and bounded overload behavior are included and enabled via config.
+Backend DNS refreshes at runtime without a restart.

 Platform and SRE teams where latency, explicit policy, and deterministic behavior matter most.